MerlinaGarthe/ass12/README.md

 References
 Data Sources

-    The data used in this project is sourced from [Name of the Data Source], which is publicly available and documented here: [URL or Citation of the Data Source].
+    The data used in this project is sourced from establishments.csv.

-External Code

-    Some functions and methods used in this project are based on external sources and have been duly credited within the code.
-For detailed information, refer to comments in the notebook.